trmckay/halogen/doc/Log.md

 * Added more links
 * Learned how to use a linker script with Cargo
 * "Hello, World" in Rust on the Otter
+* Add some scripts to repo to help with version control